Kristian-Tan/notes/linux/lxc.md

 # LXC / Linux Container / LXD

 ## About
+- LXC is system container (like docker container, but instead of just one app, LXC is for complete system/OS)
+- in term of performance and isolation, LXC is middle ground between full virtualization (e.g.: QEMU/KVM) and containerization (e.g.: docker)
 - executing command inside ```cgroup``` isolation, also ```chroot``` to container's rootfs
 - default command to be executed first is ```/sbin/init``` inside rootfs (can be overridden by setting ```lxc.init.cmd``` config)
 - (maybe) LXC booting only do the init process, unlike full virtualization that do BIOS, bootloader, kernel, then init